 His debut-CD “SHENANDOAH” was selected “CD of the month” in Japan’s major CD magazine for classical music, and was lauded by the world’s leading guitar magazines.
 A live concert recording by Swedish Radio P2 was selected for BBC Radio 3’s “Euroclassic Notturno” and broadcasted in 11 European countries.
 The second album “IMAGE” received a “Best selection of the Month” in CD Journal, Japan’s major CD magazine.
 The new CD “EQUINOX” – the complete works for guitar by Japanese composer Toru Takemitsu, recently received praise in CD Journal, Japan and Classical Music UK.

-Recent events include concerts and festival appearances in Sweden, Finland and England, a tour of Estonia, master classes and lectures at the Estonian Academy of Music, and several tours of Japan.
+Recent events include concerts and festival appearances in Sweden, Finland and England, a tour of Estonia, master classes and lectures at the Estonian Academy of Music, Leeds College of Music, and Turku Concervatoire, as well as several tours of Japan.
 Martin is a teacher of guitar at Trinity Laban Conservatoire of Music and Dance, Junior Trinity.

 “a Swedish genius … the clear, beautiful sounds of the performance conveys a “modernity” full of intrinsic warmth”